stelzinga/MF/Management_Framework-Appendix.md

 2. Definition & Planning
 Establish specific Project Objectives according to SMART principles, see [## SMART].
 Deliverables:
 - Scope Statement
-- Gantt Chart with Project, underlying *Streams* (the completion of which being called a *Milestone*) and *Actions* with Start/End/Complete, Owner, and Status.
-See also [MGT: 99.Legend ### Projects] for breakdown of Projects.
-- Risk Management: details of Risks that could materialise and how to mitigate these
+- Gantt Chart with Project, underlying *Streams* (the completion of which being called a *Milestone*) and *Actions* with Start/End/Complete, Owner, and Status. - Risk Management: details of Risks that could materialise and how to mitigate these
 - Communication Plan: manner in which above two items will be reported on over the timeline of the Project including whether Risks have materialised.
 - Definition of KPI, see [##KPI] to be able to perform step 4.